Brian Howey column: Party switching candidates are rare in Indiana

 Hammond Mayor Thomas McDermott Jr., who told Howey Politics Indiana/State Affairs in December that he would seek a sixth term as mayor this year and then run for governor in 2024, saw the McCormick interview as naive.

-“I’m happy she’s part of the party,” McDermott told HPI on Monday.
+“I’m happy she’s part of the party,” McDermott told HPI last week.
 “I want to make that clear.
 But I think the toughest race for her will be the primary.
 She’d be a great candidate in November, but her weakness will be the Democratic primary.”

+McDermott said that most people remember whom their first votes for president and even governor were for.